 As a brief conclusion, a pavement of this type is not recommended when the use of heavy machinery or a lot of load traffic is foreseen, but it is highly recommended when it is only intended for pedestrian traffic.

-If you want to know more about epoxy flooring we recommend you: Article Industrial Rubber Floors
+If you want to know more, we recommend the following article: Industrial Rubber Floors

 Another popular option for industrial workspaces is epoxy resin flooring, due to its versatility.
 In addition, they can be considered within continuous pavements.